wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 ## Reorder post fields

-Sometimes you want to mix post fields with the custom fields, or change post content to `textarea` field.
+Sometimes you want to **mix post fields with the custom fields**, or change post content to `textarea` field.
 You can do that with the following steps:

 - Remove the `post_fields` attribute from the shortcode
 - Add post fields as normal custom fields to your meta box settings, like this: